core-wg/oscore/draft-ietf-core-object-security.md

 # Protected CoAP Message Fields {#protected-fields}

 OSCOAP transforms a CoAP message into an OSCOAP message, and vice versa.
-OSCOAP protects as much of the original CoAP message as possible while still allowing certain proxy operations {{proxy-operations}}.
+OSCOAP protects as much of the original CoAP message as possible while still allowing certain proxy operations (see {{proxy-operations}}).
 This section defines how OSCOAP protects the CoAP message fields and transfers them between CoAP client and CoAP server (in any direction).

 Message fields of the original CoAP message may be protected end-to-end between CoAP client and CoAP server in different ways: